Pewaukee

 They also reported in favor of raising $200 for incidental expenses, and for levying a tax of one-half of one cent on taxable property of the town in support of schools.
 These resolutions were all adopted.

-Copyright 2023 MetroMLS - All Rights Reserved.
+Copyright 2024 – Multiple Listing Service, Inc. – All Rights Reserved.
+IDX information is provided exclusively for consumers’ personal, non-commercial useand that it may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Information is supplied by seller and other third parties and has not been verified.
-IDX information is provided exclusively for consumers' personal, non-commercial use and it may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
-Data last updated Jun 9, 2023 5:36:am.